picarro-cchang/Brooks/projects/pigss/README.md

 ### Updating

-Updating a machine that has already provisioned by Ansible is simple with the following command
+Updating a machine that has already provisioned by Ansible is simple with the following command:

 `headless`